 Especially, as a career, software testers or QA engineers are in high demand.

 Quality has taken a center stage in the software development process after much-needed reality checks.
 Thus, QA engineers are always required in organizations.

 Also, as opposed to the myth, the pay scale for a developer and a tester are same at an initial level.
 The future scope and growth depends on the caliber and skills shown by the candidate.

 One of the biggest reason why a career in Software testing is in demand is that it is a relatively easier skill to obtain.
 All you need is an analytical bed of mind and hunger to learn in order to get started with your QA career.

 There are many ways through which you can learn about the tools and methodologies of testing.
-You can check out our website to get more information on testing and QA.
+You can join our Selenium Testing Training Course to get more information on testing and QA.

 In conclusion, we would just say that no end result can be achieved without few obstacles.
 Software testing makes sure that these obstacles are removed and your final output is smooth and swift.